 Inanobe places great importance on how to convey the ecology and charm of the creatures he loves.

-Inanobe: "We aimed to create a space that would fascinate visitors by showing them living life itself.
-Rather than simply bringing in a waterscape from somewhere, I learned through this project that if you start by thinking about what you want to communicate, you can arrive at a variety of concept design."
+Inanobe: "We aimed to create a space that would captivate visitors by showing them the very essence of living life.
+Instead of simply bringing in a waterscape from somewhere else, I learned through this project that starting with what we want to convey leads to a variety of concept design."

 At the same time, Inanobe was also experiencing major changes in his personal life, including the birth of his child, which he says had a major impact on his work.